Jean-BaptisteRamette/ccomp/README.md

       --in arg                  chasm source file to assemble --out arg                 The generated machine code output file path (default: out.c8c)
-      --symbols [=arg(=out.c8s)]
+      --hex [=arg(=4)]          Hexdumps the generated machine code, argument is the amount of opcodes per line --symbols [=arg(=out.c8s)]
-                                Generate a file mapping symbols to their corresponding address
+                                Generate a file with symbols location in memory/machine code
-      --relocate arg            Address in which the machine code will be loaded (default: 0)
+      --relocate arg            Address in which the binary is supposed to be loaded (default: 0x200)
       --super                   Specify the target ISA to be the SUPER-CHIP and removes warning when using non CHIP-8 instructions